Volunteering in a School: Do parent volunteers need DBS checks?

-If the applicant has an opportunity for regular contact with children but is not engaging in regulated activity, an enhanced DBS certificate, without the barred list check, is appropriate.
-Regular contact is defined by the DBS as working 4 days within a 30-day period in the specified establishment.
-If the applicant is volunteering as a one off, it is the school’s discretion as to whether a check is needed.
+If the applicant has an opportunity for regular contact with children but is not engaging in regulated activity, an enhanced DBS certificate (without the childrens barred list check) is appropriate.
+Regular contact is defined by the DBS as working 4 days within a 30-day period in a specified establishment.
+If the applicant is volunteering as a one off, it is the discretion of the school as to whether a check is needed.

 will be responsible, on a regular basis in a school or college, for teaching, training instructing, caring for or supervising children

 work regularly in a school or college where that work provides an opportunity for contact with children